danrpts/webstack/README.md

 # webstack

-A lightweight webstack for Javascript SPAs built on top of Node, Gulp, Express and Backbone for experimental and educational purposes.
+A lightweight webstack for Javascript SPAs.
+Built on top of Node, Gulp, Express, Backbone and Materialize and selected best patterns.
+This is a project for experimental and educational purposes.
+Feedback, tests and pull requests are welcomed.

 ## Install